anlthms/sp-2016/README.md

 ### Usage

-These steps take about 30 minutes on a system with 4 processors and a single GPU. **Tested only on Ubuntu**.
+These steps take about 30 minutes on a system with 4 processors, a single GPU and a spinning hard-disk. **Tested only on Ubuntu**.

-1. Download and install neon 1.5.5
+1. Download and install neon 1.5.4

     ```
     git clone https://github.com/NervanaSystems/neon.git
     cd neon
-    git checkout v1.5.5
+    git checkout v1.5.4
     make
     source .venv/bin/activate
     ```
 2. Verify neon installation
-    Make sure that no errors are printed from running this command:
+    Make sure that this command does not result in any errors:
     ```
     ./examples/cifar10_msra.py -e1
     ```